trabz777/NoSQL-Databases-Redis-Cassandra-MongoDB-Neo4J-JSON/README.md

 # NoSQL-Databases-Implementation
 This report documents the implementation of 4 major types of NoSQL databases - Key/Value pair (Redis), Column-oriented (Cassandra), Document-based (MongoDB) and Graph database (Neo4J).
-The report also includes the implementation of JSON schema for a specific use-case.
+It also includes the implementation of JSON schema for a specific use-case.